Villa Purificación

 Villa Purificación is a town and municipality, in Jalisco in central-western Mexico.
 The municipality covers an area of 1,848 km^{2}.
 As of 2005, the municipality had a total population of 10,975.
+It is in the southern coast of Jalisco, southeast of Guadalajara.
+Costa del Sur de Jalisco, sureste de Guadalajara.
+The population is about 11,300.

+History

+Villa Purificación has a long history: it was founded by the Spanish on the second of February in 1533, and was the first municipality in Jalisco, founded in 1871 after Mexican independence.
+Villa Purificación celebrates holidays such as Candlemas, or Nuestra Señora de la Candelaria.
+The area is also known for its crafts such as ceramics and huaraches.
+Villa Purificación is mostly agricultural, with people growing crops and raising cattle.

+Climate

+According to the Köppen climate classification, Villa Purificación is in the tropical savanna climate, or Aw.
+It has hot, humid summers, and dry winters.

 History

 In 1532 Nuño Beltrán de Guzmán sent Captain Juan Fernández de Híjar to the province of El Tuito and crowned them to look for a place in order to found a villa.
 In this virtue, Fernández de Híjar with 25 soldiers marched south and founded on February 2, 1533, the Villa of Purification in the valley of Tecomatlán and also established the first chapel in the now state of Jalisco.
 Upon the arrival of the Spaniards, Purification belonged to a small province populated by Indians from Saulam, or Sayula, formed by the villages of Tenzitlán, Xirosto, Jew, Pampochin, Amborí, La Silla, Cuxmalán, Carrion and Melahuacan as the headboard.
 The conquest of this region is due to Francisco Cortés de San Buenaventura, in 1525, remaining within the province.